rogchap/rogchap.github.io/_posts/2013-08-23-custom-uiview-animations-with-vector-graphics.md

 Once we have created a the layer we can easily create the `UIView` that implements this layer and add this to our `UIViewController` either via code or Interface Builder.

-I've created a sample project on GitHub that cotains all the source and shows the implementation here:
+I've created a sample project on GitHub that contains all the source and shows the implementation here:

 [https://github.com/rogchap/SampleProjects/tree/master/CustomUIViewAnimation](https://github.com/rogchap/SampleProjects/tree/master/CustomUIViewAnimation)